drew1080/cheater-chef/wp-content/plugins/bulletproof-security/readme.txt

 removes BPS website security and will allow you to log back in, use the AutoMagic buttons and activate BulletProof Mode again to protect your website again.

-= When I upgraded/updated BulletProof Security I saw an Alert.
+= Will BulletProof Security cause my website to run slower? =

+No, BulletProof Security will not cause a website to run slower.
+BulletProof Security is website performance optimized and uses very little/low website resources and very little Server memory.
+If you would like to check your plugins to check how much website resource and Server memory each of your plugins is using install the P3 (Plugin Performance Profiler) plugin.
+Both W3 Total Cache and WP Super Cache use .htaccess code to speed up your website.

+= BPS Alert!
+Your site does not appear to be protected by BulletProof Security.
 What does the Alert mean? =

-When upgrading/updating the BulletProof Security plugin you will see this WP Dashboard Alert. <strong>BPS Alert!
-Your site does not appear to be protected by BulletProof Security.</strong> As of BulletProof Security .47.2 WP Dashboard Alerts have been added to check your Root and wp-admin .htaccess files to ensure that your website is protected.
-During the upgrade your .htaccess files will be automatically updated and any new .htaccess security filters will be automatically added to your .htaccess files.
-In order for BPS to automatically update your htaccess files you will need to stay current with BPS plugin updates and install the latest BPS plugin updates when they are available.
-Any custom htaccess code or modifications that you have made to your htaccess files will not be altered, modified or changed.
+When upgrading/updating the BulletProof Security plugin you may see this WP Dashboard Alert. <strong>BPS Alert!
+Your site does not appear to be protected by BulletProof Security.</strong> There are 2 very common issues/problems that can cause this.
+The cPanel
+HotLink Protection Tool issue or the WordPress flush_rewrite_rules function issue.
+Click this link <a href="http://wordpress.org/support/topic/bps-setup-steps-removal-steps-requirements-and-compatibility/" title="BulletProof Security Forum">Common BPS Issues</a>
+Note: Any custom htaccess code or modifications that you have made to your htaccess files will not be altered, modified or changed during the auto-update.
 Activating BulletProof Modes again after upgrading BPS is no longer necessary.

-= Where can I find BulletProof Security troubleshooting steps & support? =
+= Where can I find BulletProof Security additional troubleshooting steps & support? =

-Please see the <a href="http://www.ait-pro.com/aitpro-blog/297/bulletproof-security-plugin-support/bulletproof-security-wordpress-plugin-support/" title="BulletProof Security WordPress Support" rel="nofollow" target="_blank">BulletProof Security WordPress Support page.</a>
+Please see the <a href="http://forum.ait-pro.com/forums/forum/bulletproof-security-free/" title="BulletProof Security Forum" rel="nofollow" target="_blank">BulletProof Security Forum.</a>

+= BulletProof Security Server Compatibilty =

+* Compatible with Apache CGI configured Servers
+* Compatible with Apache DSO configured Servers (May require CHOWN Ownership change or file/folder permission changes)
+* <a href="http://forum.ait-pro.com/forums/topic/bulletproof-security-pro-compatibility-check-upgrading-from-bps-free-to-bps-pro/" title="DSO Help Info" rel="nofollow" target="_blank">DSO Help Info</a>
+* Compatible with Nginx frontend Server with Apache backend Server
+* Compatible with LiteSpeed Servers
+* Compatible with Windows IIS Servers - Windows Hosting - See IMPORTANT NOTES below.
+* If your IIS Server has ISAPI_Rewrite installed then you CAN use .htaccess files / BulletProof Modes.
+* <strong>IMPORTANT NOTES:</strong> If you have an IIS Server you may or may not be able to use .htaccess files and can only use Login Security & Monitoring.
+If your IIS Server is using the URL Rewrite Module then you can probably use .htaccess files / BulletProof Modes.
+If you activate
+BulletProof Modes and your website crashes then FTP to your website and delete the root .htaccess file and the wp-admin .htaccess file.
+You will not be able to use .htaccess files on your Server/website and can only use Login Security and the other features in BPS.

-= Does BulletProof Security work on every type of Server? =
+= Additional BulletProof Security Server Compatibilty Info =

 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
+BPS is compatible with Apache Linux Servers, LiteSpeed Servers, Nginx Servers (if the Nginx Server is the frontend Server and Apache Linux Server is the backend Server).
 If you do not know what type of Server you have you can check your Server Type and Operating System on the BPS System Info page.

-= Does BulletProof Security Work on Windows IIS Servers? =

-Yes and No. .htaccess files are only used on Linux based hosting.
-You can install BulletProof Security if you have a Windows IIS hosted website to use the additional features in BPS, but you cannot Activate BulletProof Modes and use .htaccess files on Windows Hosting.
-Please see this WordPress Codex <a href="http://codex.wordpress.org/Using_Permalinks#Permalinks_without_mod_rewrite" title="Permalinks without mod_rewrite" target="_blank">Permalinks without mod_rewrite</a> for more information.
+You can install BulletProof Security if you have a Windows IIS hosted website to use the additional features in BPS, but may or may not be able to Activate BulletProof Modes depending on what your IIS Server does and does not have installed / configured.
+Please see this WordPress Codex <a href="http://codex.wordpress.org/Using_Permalinks#Permalinks_without_mod_rewrite" title="Permalinks without mod_rewrite" target="_blank">Permalinks without mod_rewrite</a> for additional information regarding IIS Servers and also the Helicon Tech website <a href="http://www.isapirewrite.com/" title="Helicon Tech ISAPI_Rewrite" target="_blank"> for additional information regarding ISAPI_Rewrite.

-= Does BulletProof Security Work on Nginx Servers? =
+= Does BulletProof Security Work on ALL Nginx Servers / Server Configurations? =

 If you are using both Apache and Nginx together and Nginx is the frontend webserver and Apache is the backend Server used to process PHP then BulletProof Security will work on this type of combined Server Configuration.
 If you are only using Nginx then an .htaccess file will not work.
 Nginx has its own rewrite module - HttpRewriteModule and the mod_rewrite equivalent of an .htaccess file has similar, but different coding and is added to an Nginx Server config file.
-Note: If you are not familiar with Nginx, then it should be noted that Nginx does not have a PHP module like apache’s mod_php, instead you either need to build PHP with FPM (ie: php-fpm/fastcgi), or you need to pass the request to something that can handle PHP.
+Note: If you are not familiar with Nginx, then it should be noted that Nginx does not have a PHP module like Apache's mod_php, instead you either need to build PHP with FPM (ie: php-fpm/fastcgi), or you need to pass the request to something that can handle PHP.

 = Are there any known issues or conflicts with other WordPress Plugins or Themes? =

-Occaisonally issues or conflicts do occur with other plugins, but they are always quickly resolved.
+Occasionally issues or conflicts do occur with other plugins, but they are always quickly resolved.
 BPS is compatible with all other Plugins and Themes.
-An .htaccess bypass / skip rule is all that is required to allow a plugin to do something that is blocked by BPS.
+An .htaccess bypass / skip rule is all that is required to allow a plugin or theme to do something that is blocked by BPS.
 Please check the BulletProof Security <a href="http://www.ait-pro.com/aitpro-blog/2252/bulletproof-security-plugin-support/checking-plugin-compatibility-with-bps-plugin-testing-to-do-list/" title="BPS Plugin Testing and Fixes" rel="nofollow" target="_blank">Plugin Compatibility Testing and Fixes</a> page for the latest plugin bypass / skip rules.
+All new plugin skip / bypass rules are now being posted in the <a href="http://forum.ait-pro.com/" title="BPS Forum" rel="nofollow" target="_blank">BulletProof Security Forum</a>.

+= I am seeing Security Log entries in my BulletProof Security Log.
+What do they mean? =

+Your Security Log will log 400, 403 and 404 (requires copying the BPS 404 logging code to your Theme's 404.php Template) Errors.
+The Security Log logs 400 and 403 HTTP Response Status Codes by default.
+You can also log 404 HTTP Response Status Codes by opening this BPS
+404 Template file - /bulletproof-security/404.php and copying the logging code into your Theme's 404 Template file.
+When you open the BPS Pro
+404.php file you will see simple instructions on how to add the 404 logging code to your Theme's 404 Template file.

+= HTTP Response Status Codes =

+* 400 Bad Request - The request could not be understood by the server due to malformed syntax.
+* 403 Forbidden - The Server understood the request, but is refusing to fulfill it.
+* 404 Not Found - The server has not found anything matching the Request-URI / URL.
+No indication is given to whether the condition is temporary or permanent.

 = What is the difference between BulletProof Security free and BulletProof Security Pro? =

 = BulletProof Security =

-1. .htaccess Website Security Protection
+* .htaccess Website Security Protection (Firewalls)
+* Security Logging
+* HTTP Error Logging
+* Login Security & Monitoring

-= BulletProof Security Pro =
+= BulletProof Security Pro Feature Highlights =

-1. File Monitor - All WordPress and non-WordPress Files
+* 1 Click Setup Wizard - Setup takes less than 1 minute
-2. AutoRestore - Automatic File Restore
+* AutoRestore - Automatic File Restore
-3. Quarantine - Automatic File Quarantine
+* Quarantine - Automatic File Quarantine
+* Real-time IDPS File Monitor (ARQ IDPS)
+* Plugin Firewall (true IP Based Firewall)
+* JTC Anti-Spam / Anti-Hacker
+* Uploads Folder Anti-Exploit Guard (UAEG)
-4. .htaccess Website Security Protection
+* .htaccess Website Security (Firewalls)
-5. Custom php.ini Website Security Protection
+* Custom php.ini Website Security
+* Login Security & Monitoring w/Dashboard Alerting / Status Display & additional options/features
-6. F-Lock - Read Only File Locking
+* F-Lock - Read Only File Locking
-7. Security Logging
+* Security Logging
-8. HTTP Error Logging
+* HTTP Error Logging
-9. PHP Error Logging
+* PHP Error Logging
-10. Email Alerts
+* Email Alerts
-11. Versatile Set of Pro-Tools
+* Versatile Set of Pro-Tools...
-12. Base64 Decoder / Encoder
+* Base64 Decoder / Encoder...
-13. <a href="http://www.ait-pro.com/aitpro-blog/3395/bulletproof-security-pro/bps-free-vs-bps-pro-feature-comparison/" title="BulletProof Security Features" rel="nofollow" target="_blank">View All BulletProof Security Pro Feature Details</a>
+* <a href="http://www.ait-pro.com/bulletproof-security-pro-flash/bulletproof.html" title="BulletProof Security Features" rel="nofollow" target="_blank">View All BulletProof Security Pro Feature Details</a>

-= Is BulletProof Security Network / MU / Multisite Compatible? =
+= Is BulletProof Security Network / Multisite Compatible? =

 Yes.
-BulletProof Security contains AutoMagic buttons for Network / MU / Multisite websites.
-Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / MU site.
-BulletProof Modes should only be Activated on the Primary site.
-All sub sites are virtual and there is no need to Activate BulletProof Modes on sub sites.
-This will actually screw up your Primary site.
-BPS allows only
-Super Admins to see the BPS menus in sub sites.
-BPS also works with Network / MU Domain Mapping.
+BulletProof Security contains AutoMagic buttons for Network / Multisite websites.
+Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / Multisite site.
+BulletProof Modes should ONLY be Activated on the Primary site to automatically protect all sub sites.
+Sub sites are virtual.
+DO NOT Activate BulletProof Modes on sub sites.
+BPS allows only Super Admins to see the BPS menus in sub sites.
+BulletProof Security also works with Network / Multisite Domain Mapping.

+= Is BulletProof Security BuddyPress Compatible? =

+Yes.
+BulletProof Security works with all BuddyPress site types.

 = Is BulletProof Security Compatible with subdomain websites and subdirectory websites? =